 Trying to figure out what type of material you should use for your next roof replacement?
-Choosing roof replacement material can depend on several different factors.
-If you are unsure what type of roof material you want, and you are exploring roofing material options, Stapleton Roofing would love to share with you some advice on picking roofing for your replacement.
-Let the below considerations be your roof material replacement guide.
+Choosing roof material can depend on several different factors.
+If you are unsure what type of roof material you want, and you are exploring roofing material options, Stapleton Roofing would love to share with you some advice on picking roofing to replace with.
+Let the below considerations be your roof material guide.

 1. Roof Pitch

 Experienced roofing companies, including Stapleton Roofing, would advise you to determine first whether your roof is sloped or flat.
 Its pitch alone will narrow down your choices.
 Gravity helps sloped roofs to drain water more easily while it increases the susceptibility of flat ones to leak due to hydrostatic pressure.

 When choosing roofing materials for your home, pitch can be one of the most serious limitations.
 You would never use shingles or tile on a completely flat roof, and having shingles or tiles is usually a much more practical option for very steep-sloped roofing.

 If you have a medium to steep slope roof on your home or business, we recommend getting an asphalt shingle or clay or concrete tile roofing for your roof.
 These types of roofing are two of the most popular sloped roofing materials to this day, and they have proven reliable for decades.

 Roofing metal shingles or standing seam metal roofs are a great alternative to asphalt shingles as well if your looking for another type of pitched roofing that is relatively low in cost.
 Steel or metal roofs handle